The Surprising Truth About the US Debt Crisis

 The time to cut spending is when the economic growth is greater than 4 percent.
 Spending cuts and tax hikes are then needed to slow growth and prevent the economy from entering the bubble phase of the business cycle.

 2011 Debt Crisis

 In April 2011, Congress delayed approval of the fiscal year 2011 budget, almost causing a government shutdown.
 Republicans objected to the $1.3 trillion deficit, the third highest in history.
 To reduce the deficit, Democrats suggested a $1.7 billion cut in defense spending to coincide with the wind-down of the Iraq War.
 Republicans wanted $61 billion in non-defense cuts to include Obamacare.
 The two parties compromised on $81 billion in spending cuts, mostly from programs that hadn't used their funding.

 A few days later, the crisis escalated.
 Standard & Poor's lowered their outlook on whether the United States would pay back its debt to "negative."
 This meant there was now a 30 percent chance the country would lose its AAA S&P credit rating within two years.
 S&P was concerned that Democrats and Republicans would not be able to resolve their approaches to cutting the deficit.
 Each had plans to cut $4 trillion over 12 years.
 The Democrats planned to allow the Bush tax cuts to expire at the end of 2012.

 Ultimately, the Treasury Department might default on its interest payments.
 This would cause an actual debt default.
 It's a clumsy way to override the normal budget process.
 Surprisingly, demand for Treasurys remained strong.
-In fact, interest rates in 2011 reached 200-year lows as investors required little return for their safe investment.
+In fact, interest rates in 2011 began falling, reaching 200-year lows in 2012.
+Investors required little return for their safe investment.

 2012 Debt Crisis